tkeffer/benchmarks/README.md

                                    {"$sort" : {"outTemp":-1 } },
                                    {"$limit" : 1}
                                    ])
-    ```

 Total run time for the query was approximately 0.3s.

 ### [InfluxDB](https://influxdb.com/)

-I couldn't find a way to get the time of the max temps.
-Used the query
+The query

 ```
 SELECT MAX(outTemp) FROM "wxpacket" WHERE time > %d AND time <=%d
 ```

-which took 1.37 seconds.
+gets the max temperature of each day and took 1.37 seconds.
+I couldn't find a way to get the time of each max in the same query (InfluxDB does not allow a SELECT of a SELECT, like SQL).

 Using the `GROUP BY` query: